abe-min/abe-min.github.io/README.md

-# Welcome to Abreham Mindaye's portfolio page.
+# Welcome to Abreham Mindaye's portfolio page
-## Select from one of the following projects
+## This repo hosts my main portfolio page and projects